 Coming up with home daycare field trip ideas is easy to do if you use a little creativity with what’s in your area.
 Field trips teach kids many things and they are fun.

-Home daycare field trip ideas
+Home daycare field trips

 You don’t have to have a big group to take a field trip.
 It can just be you and 2 or 3 kids.
 Or you can take 20 or 30 kids somewhere by getting together with a group of friends and planning a trip.
 We have done field trips all over the place, but these days I don’t have a vehicle with enough seats to take the number of kids I keep.